Dev-Siri/Tea-Share/README.md

 ## Description

-Tea share is an online social media app for iOS, Android and the Web.
+Tea Share is an online social media app for iOS, Android and the Web.
 It provides UI to interact and scroll through posts and allows you to create posts easily with the click of a button.
 It is built with Flutter for mobile (iOS/Android) and **[Next.js](https://nextjs.org)** for the web version.
 It uses **[MongoDB](https://www.mongodb.com)** as the database, **[Node.js](https://nodejs.org)** as the server side runtime and **[Firebase](https://firebase.google.com)** for authentication and storage for all the user generated data.

-The web version is a younger version of the App.
-It was released for more users on desktop.
+The mobile app is made with **[Flutter](https://flutter.dev)**, a cross platform framework.

-Currently the IOS version is not available but it will be soon.
-After the IOS version is ready, it will be available in this repository.
+Currently even though the Flutter project has a **iOS** folder, the iOS version is not configured for it and will not be available for a long time.

-> NOTE: The Mobile version of the app is currently migrating from React Native to Flutter.
-It is currently not available but it is still being worked on.

 ## Technologies

+- Dart
+- TypeScript
+- JavaScript
 - Flutter
-- Dart
-- Typescript
 - React.js
 - Next.js
-- Sass
 - Node.js
 - MongoDB
+- Tailwindcss
 - Firebase

 # Getting started